validatedpatterns/docs/content/patterns/devsecops/production-cluster.md

 ## Deploy a devel cluster

-For instructions on how to prepare and import a development (devel) cluster please read the section link:/learn/importing-a-cluster/[importing a cluster].
+For instructions on how to prepare and import a production (prod) cluster please read the section link:/learn/importing-a-cluster/[importing a cluster].

 ## You are done importing the production cluster